KristiBischoff/Mars-Data-ETL-and-Dashboard/README.md

 This repository uses ETL concepts to build a web application that scrapes various websites for data related to the Mission to Mars.
 The information is then displayed in a single HTML page.

-## Extract data via web scraping and performed necessart data transformations
+## Extract data via web scraping and performed necessary data transformations

 Conducted web scraping using BeautifulSoup, Python Pandas, and Requests/Splinter.